Bylaw Ticket Administration

 The Beat Officers patrol areas in the downtown and old Strathcona districts.
 These beats are designated patrol routes which the Officer enforces the Traffic Bylaw 5590.

-The City Officers respond to specific parking complaints obtained by the Edmonton Police Service dispatch.
+The City Officers respond to specific parking complaints obtained by 311.
 Regular patrols are also conducted when not responding to dispatched calls.

 Officers respond to specific event assignments such as festivals, concerts, football games and hockey games.
 Parking restrictions will be in effect during major Commonwealth Stadium events as per the Commonwealth Stadium Major Events Schedule.

 The City is exploring an automated solution to parking enforcement.